TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

 \subsection{Experimental Setup}

-\textbf{Model architecture} Except for the SpuCoAnimals, we use Pytorch's ImageNet pre-trained ResNet-50 as our image classifier.
-As SpuCoAnimals is originated from ImageNet, we employ a randomly initialized ResNet-50 to avoid information leakage.
-We use CLIP with ViT-B/32 image encoder and BERT text encoder, each with a 512-dimensional embedding.
+\textbf{[Model Architecture]} We used ImageNet pre-trained ResNet-50 \cite{ResNet} as the $(f_\theta, h_\phi)$, with the exception of SpuCoAnimals.
+In the case of SpuCoAnimals, given that it originated from ImageNet, we used a randomly initialized model to prevent any potential information leakage.
+Additionally, an experiment was conducted with ViT \cite{ViT} based $(f_\theta, h_\phi)$ to verify the applicability of \ours \ to more generalized vision models, as elaborated in Sec.
+B.2 of the S.M.
+We employed CLIP ViT-B/32 throughout our experiments.

-\textbf{Number of words generated} We generate 200 words for each $c^{y}, c^{a}$ except for the ``large dog" class in SpuCoAnimals due to GPT-3.5's limitation in generating over 100 unique breeds for the category.
+\textbf{[Number of Words Generated]} We generated 200 synonyms for each category name, except for the "large dog" class in SpuCoAnimals where GPT-3.5 cannot generate more than 100 unique breeds due to its limitations.

-\textbf{Estimation of the modality gap} By default, we report results based on the estimated modality gap from 1000 image-text pairs sampled from the validation set of COCO-Caption \cite{CoCoCaption}, except for the ablation study \ref{ablation_gap}.
+\textbf{[Estimation of the $\bm g$]} The modality gap was estimated from 1K image-text pairs sampled from the validation set of COCO-Caption dataset \cite{CoCoCaption} unless otherwise stated.

-\textbf{ReLU on the projected embedding} Since all embeddings of ResNet-50 undergo the ReLU operation, we apply ReLU to each projected embedding $\Pi(\bm z_T^{\text{CLIP}})$ to minimize the discrepancy.
-However, if $\bm z_I^{f_\theta}$ possesses real values rather than non-negative values, the ReLU operation can be omitted.
+\textbf{[ReLU on the Projected Embedding]} Since all embeddings of ResNet undergo the ReLU operation, we applied ReLU to each projected embedding $\bm \Pi(\bm z_T^{\text{CLIP}})$ to minimize the discrepancy.
+If $\bm z_I^{f_\theta}$ possesses real values rather than non-negative values, the ReLU operation can be omitted.